Mario & Sonic at the Olympic Winter Games: Reception

 GamesMaster praised the game, saying that it "justifies the hype."
 Eurogamer also praised the game, stating that "It's true to say that Mario & Sonic at the Olympic Winter Games is no Mario Kart.
 But it's a fun, polished party game with broad appeal, and a marked improvement over the previous one."
-Gamervision praised the game also, stating that "Mario & Sonic at the Olympic Winter Games isn’t going to surprise anyone with its gameplay, graphics, controls, or concept, but it’s a perfectly serviceable party game for the Wii."
 Nintendo Life praised the events of the game, giving it a 9/10.
 IGN called the DS version "impressive", giving it a 7.5.

 By December 31, 2009, the game had sold approximately 5.67 million copies, making it Sega's best-selling game in the fiscal year starting that March.
+As of March 2010, Sega sold 6.53 million copies in Europe and the United States.